Cornell-PoBE/site/about.md

 In-class demo code can be found [here](https://github.com/Cornell-PoBE/demos).
 We encourage you all to try out these examples on your local machine.

+**Project Assignments**

+Assignment 1 is out and can be found [here](https://github.com/Cornell-PoBE/A1).
+Due date is on October 9th, 2017.
+Submission should be done through CMS (to be setup on Wednesday).

 **Announcements**

 **Lecture 1**